Live the #Vanlife in Alaska!

-The camper battery can be easily recharged by driving during the day.
+Drive around and you recharge the camper battery.
 It is separate from the main vehicle battery, so you can turn on the lights and keep the fridge powered without worrying about draining the van battery.

-There is a standard 110V outlet in the kitchen that can be turned on as needed.
+There is a standard 110V outlet in the kitchen.
+Just turned it on as needed.
 An additional 110V outlet is located inside the van for plugging in things such as a laptop, phone charger, CPAP machine, etc. There are USB ports in the kitchen and inside the van for easily recharging electronics.